-Last updated: February 5, 2026.
+Last updated: March 9, 2026.
 This is a developing story.
-We’ll update as new information emerges.
+See the March update below.

 On February 1, 2026, security firm Koi Security published findings from an audit of the entire ClawHub skill registry.
 What they found was worse than anyone expected: 341 malicious skills out of 2,857 analyzed.
 Nearly 12% of everything on ClawHub was actively trying to steal your data.